TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-device-hybridazureadjoin-support.md

  **Highly Recommended**

-1. Troubleshoot the most common device registration issues by leveraging the comprehensive [Device Registration Troubleshooter Tool](https://docs.microsoft.com/samples/azure-samples/dsregtool/dsregtool/).
+1. Troubleshoot the most common device registration issues by leveraging the comprehensive [Device Registration Troubleshooter Tool](https://docs.microsoft.com/samples/azure-samples/dsregtool/dsregtool/)
-2. Ensure that a device can access Device Registration endpoints under the system account by using the [Test Device Registration Connectivity script](https://docs.microsoft.com/samples/azure-samples/testdeviceregconnectivity/testdeviceregconnectivity/).
+2. Ensure that a device can access Device Registration endpoints under the system account by using the [Test Device Registration Connectivity script](https://docs.microsoft.com/samples/azure-samples/testdeviceregconnectivity/testdeviceregconnectivity/)
-3. Seek and manage stale devices in your environment by using the [Azure AD Device Cleanup Script](https://github.com/mzmaili/AzureADDeviceCleanup).
+3. Seek and manage stale devices in your environment by using the [Azure AD Device Cleanup Script](https://github.com/mzmaili/AzureADDeviceCleanup)

 ## **Recommended Steps**

-1. If you're setting up device registrations for the first time, be sure to review [Introduction to device management in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/devices/overview) to learn how to get devices under the control of Azure AD.
+1. If you're setting up device registrations for the first time, be sure to review [Introduction to device management in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/devices/overview) to learn how to get devices under the control of Azure AD
-2. If you're registering devices into Azure AD directly and enrolling them into Intune, be sure that you've [configured Intune](https://docs.microsoft.com/mem/intune/enrollment/device-enrollment) and have the [licensing](https://docs.microsoft.com/mem/intune/fundamentals/licenses-assign) in place first.
+2. If you're registering devices into Azure AD directly and enrolling them into Intune, first make sure that you've [configured Intune](https://docs.microsoft.com/mem/intune/enrollment/device-enrollment) and have the [licensing](https://docs.microsoft.com/mem/intune/fundamentals/licenses-assign) in place
 3. Ensure that you're authorized to perform operations in Azure AD and on-premises AD.
 Only a global administrator in Azure AD can manage settings for device registrations.
 In addition, if you're setting up automatic registrations in your on-premises Active Directory, you'll need to be an administrator of Active Directory and ADFS, if applicable.